Get ready to run AMOK and perform acts of kindness in your local community.

 AMOK stands for the Annual Melee of Kindness – it’s a global day of kindness!
 No matter who you are or where you are in the world, we are inviting you to spend one day in March performing kind deeds for people in your local area or community.
 Next year’s AMOK will take place on Saturday 1 March 2014.

 Put your thinking caps on.
 We’re encouraging people to go out into their local communities and perform kind acts for those in need.
 This can range from the simple such as cooking a meal for a family in need, through to the more extravagant such as putting on a play for the kids in your local hospital.
 The important thing is we want to try and spend the day having a positive and meaningful impact on people’s lives.

 We had an astounding response to AMOK 2013 with 498 participants, 156 acts performed and 18 countries involved.

 All you need to do is fill in this form to register your act and let us know what awesome thing you plan to do (don’t worry if you change your mind before the day and do something else —the form is just so we know you’re taking part).
 Then, once AMOK is over, you just need to go here to share all the awesome video and/or photos of you in action.

 Please note: Children under the age of 18 require the consent of a parent or legal guardian to participate in all Random Acts sponsored events and to volunteer with Random Acts.

-As well as AMOK we have SAARA which allows you to enter your act for consideration for an award.
+As well as AMOK we have Class Act which allows you to enter your act for consideration for an award if you are under 18 and part of a school group.
 Simply click the above link once your act is completed to find full details on how to submit your act.

 You can apply for funding for your act by filling in this form.
 Note that you will need to provide receipts/proof of purchase for any expenses you accrue.